I made $100M+ betting on NBA games, now I own a pro soccer team

 Haralabos Voulgaris

-no I was just like I just think life is short and what's the.
-Of money if you can spend it so but I don't spend it I spend it on experience I spend on experiences like I'm not a flashy guy I don't drive a fancy car I don't wear jewelry I've never had a watch I've never had any expensive you know I'm pretty basic in my clothing
+No — I was just like, I just think life is short, and what's the point of money if you can't spend it?
+I don't spend it on stuff; I spend it on *experiences*.
+I spend on experiences.
+I'm not a flashy guy.
+I don't drive a fancy car.
+I don't wear jewelry.
+I've never had a watch.
+I've never had any expensive... you know, items.
+I'm pretty basic in my clothing.

 Shaan Puri

-just like a lot of nba players like end up going broke or nfl players end up going broke in their like later career one of the crazy things about like I grew up idolizing phil ivey and a lot of poker guys basically and once I got into the world of business and investing it's like okay this was kind of like what real wealth looks like and I realized that a lot of the guys who were really great poker players really great gamblers that you thought were really great gamblers like I don't think they were as successful
+Just like a lot of NBA players end up going broke, or NFL players end up going broke later in their careers.
+One of the crazy things was that I grew up idolizing Phil Ivey and a lot of poker players.
+Once I got into the world of business and investing, I realized, "this is kind of what *real wealth* looks like."
+I also realized that a lot of the guys who were really great poker players — really great gamblers, who you thought were incredibly successful — I don't think they were as successful.

 Sam Parr